fetsorn/csvs-js/README.md

 # Features
  - Search with keywords and regular expressions.
- - Run on MacOS, Linux, Windows.
+ - Run in Node.js and in the browser.

 # Install